Frankie Drake Mysteries (2017–…): Season 3, Episode 3 - School Ties, School Lies - full transcript

 for your questions.

-I'm far too behind
+I'm far too behind with my lesson.

-"Ebenezer", that's in the Bible.
+Ebenezer, that's in the Bible.

-"Stone of help".
+"Stone of help"?

 First Samuel, Chapter 7.